 - AlmondNet v.
 Microsoft Corp.
 (Fed.
 Cir.), concerning claim construction issues in patent infringement case.

-Rob frequently presents at panels regarding legal developments at the Supreme Court.
+Rob frequently presents at panels regarding legal developments at the Supreme Court and other appellate courts.
 He also serves as an instructor in the Supreme Court Practice law clinic at Northwestern University.
 He served as a law clerk to Justice Stephen Breyer of the United States Supreme Court, and to Judge Richard Posner of the United States Court of Appeals for the Seventh Circuit.